thalper/March-Madness/README.md

 On Tuesday, we found new, better data on a new website, so I created an Excel sheet so that we could transfer the stats we wanted into a useable .csv file.
 I then completed filling out the seven remaining Excel sheets over Tuesday, Wednesday, and Thursday.
 On Thursday, I also helped the group in getting the data into our program and working on our game simulator.

+Tycho Halpern
+During lab this week we decided to create our own data set in order to include every statistic that we want to use in the same format.
+We then talked about how we want our final simulation algorithm to work and I implemented the skeleton for the simulation.
+We then ran a test case on the simulation and found that the structure will work well.

 # References